mighty-justice/fields-ant/README.md

 This will run checks for `test`, `lint`, `build`, bump the version number, publish to npm, and publish the docs to Github Pages.

+Gotchas:

+- Make sure to `npm install` or `yarn install` first
+- The deploy command must currently be run with npm not yarn due to login bug
+- On release, your package.json will have a library added that shouldn't be there, please remove :(

 ### Contributing

 We accept new issues and pull requests from anyone!